Air India Flight 182: Memorials

 Memorials were erected in Canada and elsewhere to commemorate the victims.
 In 1986, a monument was unveiled in Ahakista, Ireland, on the first anniversary of the bombing.

 Subsequently, a groundbreaking occurred on 11 August 2006 at a playground that would form part of a memorial in Stanley Park, Vancouver, British Columbia.

 Another memorial was unveiled on 22 June 2007 in Humber Bay Park East, Toronto, Ontario; many of the bombing victims had lived in Toronto.
 The memorial features a sundial, the base of which consists of stones from all provinces and territories of Canada, as well as the countries of the other victims, and a wall, oriented toward Ireland and bearing the names of the dead.

 A third Canadian memorial opened in Ottawa in 2014.
 A fourth memorial was unveiled in Lachine, Montreal on the 26th anniversary of the tragedy.
 There are no memorials in India as of yet.

+In 2024, Khalistani supporters and activists disrupted memorials to the Air India victims, and carried signs promoting the conspiracy theory that the Indian government was involved in the bombing, in close proximity to the victims' families.
+They occasionally clashed with mourners.

+Public memory

+2006

+Monique Castonguay, whose sister-in-law, Rachelle Castonguay, was one of the murder victims, testified at the public Commission of Inquiry in October 2006.
+During her testimony, she revealed that many non-Asian Canadians, including journalists, that the family had talked to since the Canadian terrorists had murdered 331 people in the coordinated terrorist bombings 21 years earlier – including 268 Canadian citizens, were surprised to learn that "there were white people on board" Air India Flight 182.
+Castonguay called this "an example of the racial stereotyping that afflicted many non-Asian Canadians" with regard to the bombings.